 Early Origins of the Akley family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Akley research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akley History in all our PDF Extended History products and printed products wherever possible.

 Akley Spelling Variations